TosbackCgusBridge-Bot/CGUs-versions/Godtube/Terms of Service.md

 e.     **To bar, restrict, block any user including Internet Community Alliance offenders for any reason as well as remove any content at our sole discretion.**

-26. Please email communitycare@godtube.com with any questions, comments, or concerns regarding our Terms of Service.
+26. Please email \[email protected\] with any questions, comments, or concerns regarding our Terms of Service.

 a.
 To report a possible violation of the Community Guidelines in forums please use the report link located at the bottom of every post.